 Some schools and individuals will be selected to perform during the awards ceremony in June, and directors/teachers from these schools will need to schedule rehearsals with their students on their own time prior to the awards ceremony in addition to the ones scheduled here at Overture Center.
 (See the Awards Ceremony section for more information on rehearsals.)

 For a complete listing of teacher/director responsibilities, visit the Rules and Guidelines page.

 How much does the program cost?

 There is a $100 application fee per school per year.
 There will be additional fees if your musical has multiple casts to be reviewed or if you school would like to participate in a Live Talk Back.

 What will the Final Awards Ceremony be like?

 The Final Awards Ceremony will be a celebration of all the hard work that YOU have done this year!
 There will be award presentations throughout the show, with multiple recipients in each category.
 Schools that receive awards will be invited to nominate one person to accept the award on stage.
 There will not be any acceptance speeches.

-In between award presentations, schools receiving the Outstanding Musical award will perform medleys highlighting their shows and students receiving the Outstanding Musical Number award will perform their scene.
-Outstanding Lead Performer recipients will perform solos in groups and there will also be a number for all the Outstanding Supporting and Dance performers as well as a finale number, which Outstanding Lead and Supporting Performer, and Outstanding Dancer recipients will perform.
+In between award presentations, schools receiving the Outstanding Musical award will perform medleys highlighting their shows.
+Outstanding Lead Performer recipients will perform solos in groups and there will also be a number for all the Outstanding Supporting and Dance performers and the Spirit Award recipients as well as a finale number, which Outstanding Lead, Supporting, and Dance performer recipients will perform.
 These students will be asked to attend additional rehearsals in order to prepare for this production number.
 All music accompaniment will be provided by a live band.

 Every award recipient and school will know that they are receiving an award in advance of the final ceremony.